DTS-STN/Service-Canada-Design-System/README.md

 We are using multiple tools and steps to do accessibility testing, as no one tool is capable of checking for all accessibility concerns.

 1. We are using the [Storybook Accessibility Addon](https://storybook.js.org/blog/accessibility-testing-with-storybook/) as our main tool for accessibility testing.
 The Addon uses the Axe accessibility engine developed by Deque Systems.
 Axe is run on each component in Storybook and the addon will provide a list of accessibility violations, vulnerabilities and links to documentaion to help fix the violations.
-Tp use, simply run Storybook locally.
+To use, simply run Storybook locally.

 2. Along with Axe we are also preforming manual tests to check for accessibility concerns and automated testing done by Jest-axe.
 Jest-axe is time efficient but only covers about 30% of unit test cases.